-Install and validate fonts
+Install and validate fonts in Font Book on Mac

 To use fonts in your apps, you need to install the fonts using Font Book.
 When you’re installing fonts, Font Book lists any problems it finds for you to review.
 You can also validate fonts later.

-Tip: To quickly install a font, you can also drag the font file to the Font Book app icon, or double-click the font file in the Finder, then click Install Font in the dialog that appears.
+Double-click the font file in the Finder, then click Install Font in the dialog that appears.

 If the preview pane isn’t shown, choose View > Show Preview.
 If you don’t see a Download button, switch to another preview type (the Download button isn’t available in the Information preview).
-For more about the preview pane, see View and print fonts.

-Select a font, then choose File > Validate Font.
+In the Font Book app on your Mac, select a font, then choose File > Validate Font.

 A green icon indicates the font passed, a yellow icon indicates a warning, and a red icon indicates it failed.